 Get Certified with OnTESOL and Go!

 The first step to teaching English in Vietnam is deciding where to go.
 Smaller provinces offer less when it comes to wages; however, housing, food and transportation are usually included.
 Better paying cities like Ho Chi Minh City and Hanoi offer wages between $15-$25 USD per hour and will ask you to work 15-20 hours per week as a requirement of your contract.

-English Language centers are a popular and easier place to find employment due to the mass quantity of these schools in Vietnam.
-Usually the class sizes are relatively small (10-15 students) per class in opposed to teaching in a public school where you can expect classes of 30-40 students.
+English Language centers are a popular and easier place to find employment due to the large number of these schools in Vietnam.
+Usually the class sizes are relatively small (10-15 students per class) as opposed to teaching in a public school where you can expect classes of 30-40 students.

-Many of these schools are more open to creativity and allow you to create lesson plans with little or no actual curriculum.
-The school I work at however does have a basic curriculum with room for creativity and improvisation.
+Many of these schools are more open to creativity and allow you to create lesson plans.
+The school I work at, however, does have a basic curriculum with room for creativity and improvisation.

 Our 250-hour TESOL Diploma graduate has over 10 years of experience teaching English in Vietnam.
 In his article teaching challenges, he explains about the educational system, types of students, and how the Communicative Approach fits into daily instruction.